What is Negligence and How is it Determined?

 Dec 4

 Personal injury law is designed to hold negligent parties accountable for the harm they cause.
 However, an injury victim must present evidence to prove negligence in order to obtain compensation.
-This can be more challenging than you might think, so always seek help from an Indiana personal injury attorney.
+This can be more challenging than you might think, so always seek help from an Indianapolis personal injury attorney.

 Elements of Negligence